SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 The logic in reducers mostly populates the state based on the action's payload.

-You can extend the appropriate facade, override the relevant method and perform and move the reducer logic there.
+You can extend the appropriate facade, override the relevant method and move the reducer logic there.